RoyMekonen/TROYA-PROJECT/README.md

 1. Build the function to translate part of the API to english.
 2. The main design of the site and the mobile adaptation.
 3. Use axios to get API.
-4. Build a function that dispaly data And match it to different arrays.
+4. Build a function that display data and match it to different arrays.

 # Wireframe
  https://miro.com/app/board/uXjVOnjvaa4=/